 The use of acrobatics, though permitted, is not given extra consideration nor will its use contribute to determining the rating and ranking of the athletes.
 The IBTF philosophy regarding adjudication prioritizes, first and foremost, the quality and technique of aerial work, rolls, contact material and accompanying bodywork.
-All other enhancements to a performance such as acrobatics, floor work, dance, novelty, etc. will not supersede the qualities and skills of achieved and developed baton twirling skills.
+All other enhancements to a performance such as acrobatics, floor work, dance, novelty, etc. will not supersede the qualities and skills executed in Baton twirling.